daserzw/oidc-edu-wg/meeting_notes.md

 Roland also raises the issue of when and where releasing the claims.
 Many people are actually asking for the claims to be released directly with the id_token, or even with the access_token itself, avoiding a call to the userinfo endpoint.
+Mischa: "The main reason people want to have 'self-contained' tokens instead of using a userinfo or introspection endpoint is performance".

-Hanna and Mischa note that this is certainly an interesting use case for the research community, where there might be the need to re-use an access_token for multiple resources and not all under the same administrative umbrella.
+'self-contained' tokens might also be useful when there is the need to re-use an access_token for multiple resources, not all under the same administrative umbrella, and some user claims are needed too.

 Actions:
 * Davide will start a document with what has been agreed so far: